-Hart also developed and installed the Strategic Plan for SMU Athletics titled, "The SMU Advantage."
-The SMU Advantage consists of a departmental vision, mission, values and goals and focuses on a principle of S.P.I.R.I.T.
+Rick Hart was named SMU’s Director of Athletics on July 16, 2012.
+He developed and installed the Strategic Plan for SMU Athletics, “The SMU Advantage,” comprising a departmental vision, mission, values and goals that focus on a principle of S.P.I.R.I.T.
 (Service, Passion, Integrity, Respect, Innovation and Teamwork).

-A third-generation athletics administrator, Hart's father, Dave, currently serves as Director of Athletics at the University of Tennessee, and his late grandfather, Dave Sr., served in a variety of roles within collegiate athletics including a stint as the Commissioner of the Southern Conference from 1987-91.
+Hart is a third-generation athletics administrator.
+His father, Dave, served as Director of Athletics at the University of Tennessee, and his late grandfather, Dave Sr., served in a variety of roles within collegiate athletics, including a stint as the Commissioner of the Southern Conference from 1987-91.